djsz3y/zhaowa-study-notes/formal_lessons/react_0610_react-practice.md

 # √ How would you like to use ESLint? · problems
 # √ What type of modules does your project use? · esm
 # √ Which framework does your project use? · none
-# √ Does your project use TypeScript? · No / Yes
+# √ Does your project use TypeScript? · No / Yes（选Yes）
 # √ Where does your code run? · browser
 # √ What format do you want your config file to be in? · JSON
 # The config that you've selected requires the following dependencies: